nafizh/NeuBI/README.md

 $ pip install -r requirements_linux.txt
 ```

-For MacOS, you will need to run the previous command with requirements_mac.txt.
+For MacOS, you will need to run the previous command with `requirements_mac.txt`.

 Now, you can get NeuBI to run against any fasta file with the following commmand